-Supported education for individuals with psychiatric disabilities
+Supported education for individuals with psychiatric disabilities State of the practice and policy implications

 OBJECTIVE: Supported education (SEd) is a promising practice that supports and encourages educational goals and attainment among individuals with psychiatric disabilities.
 This paper provides insights into how SEd objectives are pursued in different settings, assesses the evidence base, and discusses policy implications.